89th Legislature

 Vote Recommendation Notes

-• Private Property Rights: The bill has no effect on private property rights.
-It does not regulate or seize private assets, nor does it impose mandates on private individuals, employers, or businesses outside the scope of public employee health plans.
+• Private Property Rights: The bill has no direct effect on private property rights.
+It does not regulate private property, change land-use rules, or affect individual ownership rights.
+Its scope is limited to public-sector health insurance design and enforcement.

 View Bill Text and Status